10 tips for organising your tourism services export to Europe

 Make sure you know which national bodies you should be in contact with in the event of a crisis, particularly those beyond your control.
 These should include your national tourist board, the police, the ministry of tourism and health professionals.

-Assumption of risk statement: if you offer activities or excursions deemed of high risk directly to fully independent travellers (FITs), ensure they sign a form in which they acknowledge the risks involved in the activity.
+Assumption of risk statement: if you offer activities or excursions that are deemed high risk directly to fully independent travellers (FITs), ensure they sign a form in which they acknowledge the risks involved in the activity.
 If the activity is especially high risk, such as bungee jumping, you should insist participants have their own personal travel insurance.
-If the participant is part of a trip managed by your buyer, make sure the tour operator has confirmed with you that participant insurances are in place.
+If the participant is part of a trip managed by your buyer, make sure the tour operator has confirmed with you that relevant participant insurances are in place.

 - You should identify the potential hazards and risks and have an understanding of what damage the risk would have on your business.